ironbar/arc25/docs/05_Solution_Summary.md

 ## Introduction

 <!-- what is intelligence --->
-François Chollet defined intelligence as "skill-acquisition intelligence" in the paper [On the Measure of Intelligence](https://arxiv.org/abs/1911.01547) back in 2019.
+François Chollet defined intelligence as **skill-acquisition intelligence** in the paper [On the Measure of Intelligence](https://arxiv.org/abs/1911.01547) back in 2019.

 <!-- intelligence vs skill --->
 Humans (and that include many AI researches) tend to confuse skill with intelligence.
 This happens because